-During the reproductive years, when estrogen is high, phytoestrogens have a beneficial anti-estrogen effect.
-They can help to promote the healthy metabolism or detoxification of estrogen.
-Food-based phytoestrogens may even help to prevent hormone-sensitive cancers.
+For women of reproductive age, phytoestrogens have a beneficial anti-estrogen effect and help to promote the healthy metabolism or detoxification of estrogen.
+Food-based phytoestrogens may even help to prevent some hormone-sensitive cancers.

 Heavy periods.
 By reducing estrogen, phytoestrogens generally make periods lighter.
 However, if the dose is high enough to suppress ovulation and progesterone (the hormone that lightens periods), the result can be a heavier period.

 Endometriosis.
 In general, phytoestrogens should be neutral for endometriosis, or even slightly beneficial.
-Some women with endometriosis report a worsening of symptoms with soy which is probably due to an immune reaction.
-Read Endometriosis?
-Treat the Immune System.
+Some women with endometriosis report a worsening of symptoms with soy which is probably due to soy-induced iodine deficiency or an immune reaction.
+Read Immune treatment for endometriosis.

 PCOS.
 Phytoestrogens can improve insulin resistance and have been found to have a beneficial effect on the hormonal condition polycystic ovary syndrome.

 Hypothalamic amenorrhea.
 Phytoestrogens cannot correct the estrogen deficiency of hypothalamic amenorrhea.
 The treatment for hypothalamic amenorrhea is to promote ovulation by eating more.
 Read my blog post about estrogen deficiency.